Skip to content

 What both waterproof bags are good at:

-• Submersibility: Modern waterproof zippers provide high levels of submersible protection as do roll top bags when properly closed.
+• Waterproof: Modern waterproof zippers provide high levels of submersible protection roll top bags when properly closed provide good waterproof protection but less against submersion.

 • Protection: Keeping contents protected from rain, snow, dust, moisture and even scent.